-Donald P. Mullally Internship at Illinois Public Media - Spring 2015: News Reporter/Producer Intern
+Donald P. Mullally Internship at Illinois Public Media - Spring, 2017

-Illinois Public Media is looking for a student who’s passionate about news and radio for our news reporting and producing internship at WILL, the NPR News station in Champaign-Urbana.
-Interns learn alongside professional journalists while researching and gathering information for newscasts and feature reports, scheduling and conducting interviews, choosing audio clips, writing copy and reporting through social media.
+Illinois Public Media is looking for a student who's passionate about radio and online news for our spring reporting internship at WILL, the NPR News and PBS station in Champaign-Urbana.
+Interns learn alongside professional journalists while reporting on issues relevant to our audiences, researching and gathering information for our newscasts as well as our daily news program, The 21st; scheduling and conducting interviews, writing copy and reporting through social media.
 The Donald P. Mullally Intern will be paid $1,500 and requires a commitment of 10 hours each week for 15 weeks.
-May also receive internship course credit through JOUR 495.
+May also receive internship course credit, inquire with your College to seek enrollment approval.

-- Research stories, monitor news sources, find interviewees and book interviews.
+Research stories, monitor news sources, find guests and book interviews.

-- Keep up on current issues, events and newsmakers in East Central Illinois.
+Keep up on current issues, events and newsmakers in Illinois.

-- Must be enrolled in the College of Media at the University of Illinois
+Must be enrolled at the University of Illinois

-TO APPLY: Send cover letter, resume and contact information for two or three academic or professional references to the attention of Scott Cameron, Director of News and Public Affairs, firstname.lastname@example.org, by December 8, 2014.
+TO APPLY: Send resume, cover letter and three samples of your work to email@example.com, by December 12, 2016.
+Interviews may begin sooner, but no candidate will be selected until after the deadline.
 Illinois Public Media is an Affirmative Action/Equal Opportunity Employer and welcomes individuals with diverse backgrounds, experiences, and ideas who embrace and value diversity and inclusivity.